mikke89/RmlUiDoc/pages/rcss/decorators.md

 ```
 all `h1`{:.tag} tags will have an image decorator attached, except when they are being hovered, then they will not be rendered.

-When creating a [custom decorator](../cpp_manual/decorators.html#custom-decorators), you can provide a shorthand property named `decorator` which will be used to parse the text inside the parenthesis of the property declaration.
-This allows specifying the decorator with inline properties as in the above examples.

 ### Decorator at-rule